mixsystem/bosmixsystem/README.md

 3. [EOSIO - The Most Powerful Infrastructure for Decentralized Applications](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md)
 4. [EOSIO developers C++ API reference document](https://developers.eos.io/eosio-cpp/v1.3.1/docs/c-cpp-api)
 5. [Bancor Protocol Contracts](https://github.com/bancorprotocol/contracts)

-### 免责声明

-Mixsys does not guarantee the accuracy of or the conclusions reached in this white paper, and this white paper is provided “as is”.
-MixSys does not make and expressly disclaims all representations and warranties, express, implied, statutory or otherwise, whatsoever, including, but not limited to: (i) warranties of merchantability, fitness for a particular purpose, suitability, usage, title or noninfringement; (ii) that the contents of this white paper are free from error; and (iii) that such contents will not infringe third-party rights.
-MixSys and its affiliates shall have no liability for damages of any kind arising out of the use, reference to, or reliance on this white paper or any of the content contained herein, even if advised of the possibility of such damages.
-In no event will MixSys or its affiliates be liable to any person or entity for any damages, losses, liabilities, costs or expenses of any kind, whether direct or indirect, consequential, compensatory, incidental, actual, exemplary, punitive or special for the use of, reference to, or reliance on this white paper or any of the content contained herein, including, without limitation, any loss of business, revenues, profits, data, use, goodwill or other intangible losses.

 ---